 Today I have Christmas safety tips for homeowners and tenants.
-I originally published this article about 5 years ago, but the information is still as relevant today as it was then.
+I originally published this article more than 5 years ago, but the information is still as relevant today as it was then.
 I like to remind everyone about these safety tips at this time of each year.

 Along with the beauty of all those holiday decorations and roaring fires in the fireplace, there are also many hazards and dangers to be aware of.

 This is also valuable information for anyone that has tenants.
 It’s the perfect time of the year to pass these reminders on so they can help keep YOUR property and their home safe during the holidays.

 The holidays should be a magical time for adults and children alike children.
 Yet each year, hospital emergency rooms treat about 8700 people for injuries, such as falls, cuts and shocks, related to holiday lights, decorations and Christmas trees.

 Why not put together a simple newsletter of Christmas safety tips for your tenants and offer an incentive for getting the rent in before the first of January?
 Here are some sound tips for keeping Christmas safe.

 This Video Show Just How Fast a Fire Can Get out of Control